wp-plugins/cm-answers/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0

-Allow users to post questions and answers in stackoverflow style
+Allow users to post questions and answers (Q&A) in stackoverflow style

 == Description ==

-Question & Answer system for WordPress that allows customization of the system look&feel.
+Free Question & Answer system for WordPress that allows customization of the system look&feel.

 * Includes views count